 officers on the island this year scared everyone from coming back again.
 We will stick with just one Christmas at Put-in-Bay from now on!

-Be part of Art in the Park Our annual “Art in the Park” events focus is on providing an accessible, well attended and attractive venue to promote artists and help them sell all types of original arts and crafts to the thousands of visitors that come to Put-in-Bay over our Historic Weekend.
+Be part of Art in the Park.
+Our annual “Art in the Park” events focus on providing an accessible, well-attended, and attractive venue to promote artists and help them sell all types of original arts and crafts to the thousands of visitors that come to Put-in-Bay over our Historic Weekend.
 Regardless of your medium, if you created it we want you to be a part of our event.
 We are also seeking people who wish to volunteer at Put-in-Bay.
-Space is limited and registration is accepted on a first come basis.
-Contact the Put-in-Bay Chamber of Commerce (email@example.com) for registration and fee information.
-Deadline for registration is August 20th.
+Space is limited, and registration is accepted on a first-come basis.
+Contact the Put-in-Bay Chamber of Commerce (firstname.lastname@example.org) for registration and fee information.
+The deadline for registration is August 20th.
 Bay Lodging Resort will be offering reduced room rates for the event.